 If for some reason the Fender ’65 Princeton Reverb isn’t quite what you’re looking for, you might see something you like amongst these alternatives

-The Supro Delta King is about as vintage as it gets, looks wise.
-It’s got 15 watts of tube power, driving a single 12” speaker.
-Like the Fender, it has a simple set of controls, but it does include 3 band EQ, so if having mid controls is a deal breaker, this is a great option.
-It has separate input and master volume, allowing for lots of tube breakup at practice volumes, too, another great pro in favor of this Supro.
-When it’s time to rip, there’s also a Pigtronix FAT high gain mode, which nets you full saturation in a hurry.
+The Supro Delta King (full review here) is about as vintage as it gets, looks-wise.
+It’s got 15 watts of tube power driving a single 12” speaker.
+Like the Fender, it has a simple set of controls, but it does include 3-band EQ.
+So if having mid controls is a deal breaker, this is a great option.
+It has separate input and master volume, allowing for lots of tube breakup at practice volumes, another great pro in favor of this Supro.
+When it’s time to rip, there’s also a Pigtronix FAT high-gain mode, which nets you full saturation in a hurry.

 If you’re looking for something similar to the Fender ’65 Princeton Reverb, but you feel like you’d rather have a more British voicing, it doesn’t get much better than a Vox AC15C1.
-This is another 15 watt 1x12” tube driven combo, and while it’s a quintessentially British amp, it’s still got more chime than something like a Marshall.
-Like the Fender, the AC15 has masses of grit when you open the taps, and yet, it remains easy to control, making it another popular choice for recording artists and studios.
+This is another 15-watt 1×12” tube driven combo, and while it’s a quintessentially British amp, it’s still got more chime than something like a Marshall.
+Like the Fender, the AC15 has masses of grit when you open the taps, and yet remains easy to control, making it another popular choice for recording artists and studios.

 The ease of control was a particularly strong point.
-If we wanted cleans, we found them easily, when we wanted grit, we didn’t have to go searching to get it.
+If we wanted cleans, we found them easily.
+When we wanted grit, we didn’t have to go searching for it.
 This is exactly why it’s remained popular for over 7 decades.